Mirzapur Upazila: Bharateswari Homes

 Bharateswari Homes is a boarding school for girls located in Mirzapur upazila, Tangail District, Bangladesh.
 The school was established in 1945 by philanthropist Ranadaprasad Saha.
 He established the institution for girls' education and named it after his grandmother Bharateswari Devi.

 Bharateswari Homes is the first residential development in the region.
 The school introduced higher secondary education (HSC) in 1962.
 However, the HSC section closed in 1973.
 It started again in 1983.
 In 2013 the school had about 1000 students and 60 teachers.

 Apart from regular studies, students at the school take active part in cultural activities, particularly in physical training.
 The school is nationally renowned for the unique physical training offered to its students.
 Each year a Bhatateswari Homes party is invited by the government to perform in the celebrations of national days and national festivals in Dhaka.

 The school provides education and training in computer literacy and also runs an English Language Club, a Science Club, a Debating Club and a unit of the BISWa SAHITYa KENDRA.
 In 1997, Bharateswari Homes formed Girls-in-Scout, which is the largest children's organisation of the country.

-Varateswary Homes

-Mirzapur is the birthplace of Ronada Proshad Shaha, the founder of Kumudini Kallayan Trust.
-Masdai is one of the villages of Mirzapur Upazila, which is under Warshi Union.
-It is the birthplace of Late Khaled Khan, famous actor and director; Eng.
-Aminur Rahman Laskar, former Chief Engineer of Roads & Highway; Eng.
-Mizanur Rahman Khan, Chief Engineer of Bangladesh Polly Bidduth Unnayan Board, Shamsul Huda Khan, Managing Director of National Bank Limited, Taherul Islam Khan, former Regional Adviser, United Nations Development Program (UNDP), and Solaiman Khan, Deputy Secretary of Health Ministry.